We work with all UK carriers such as BT and Virgin to bring you the best choice but who’s the best???

-Here at 2Connect, we work with every single UK provider so you don’t have to.
+At Connect2, we work with every UK provider to save you time.
 All our leased lines come from “Tier 1” carriers.
 We offer a 99.999% service level agreement for total peace of mind.

-On top of this, we offer 24/7 support, 365 days a year, a fully managed router plus a static IP address.
+We also offer 24/7 support 365 days a year, a fully managed router (if needed) plus a static IP address (more available on request).
 All our services are totally uncontended so whichever UK leased line provider we go with, the service will remain at the highest level.

-Our leased line price promise guarantee is applicable to any circuit so regardless of whether we choose BT, Virgin, TalkTalk or Vodafone just to name a few, you have the total peace of mind that the pricing we give you is the best out there.
+Our leased line price promise guarantee is applicable to any new circuit.
+Regardless of if we choose BT, Virgin, TalkTalk or Vodafone, you have peace of mind that the pricing we give you is the best out there.